Are you looking for help on your benchtop or splashback?

 Choose to highlight either the benchtop or splashback as a “feature” element.
 They should complement each other, not compete.
 Maintain a monochromatic theme for a cohesive look.

 Embrace a single colour tone for a sleek dark kitchen.
 Match dark cabinetry and benchtop with a slightly toned splashback.
 Play with textures, like if you’ve gone for dark kitchen cabinetry consider a lighter benchtop and a contrasting splashback.

-The key with a monochromatic look is to think about texture so you have some elements that are totally the same but contrast texturally with the cabinetry.
-For example, you could have matte black cabinets, black benchtop with white veins through it and a splashback featuring dark grey and inky black herringbone tiles.
+The key with a monochromatic look is to think about textures so you have some elements that are totally the same but contrast with the cabinetry.
+Another popular choice is matte black cabinets, black benchtop with white veins through it and a splashback featuring dark grey and inky black herringbone tiles.

 Of course, if you want to introduce a two-toned colour or material scheme to get some variety into the space, this can still be done in a complementary way.

-Pairing a light grey or white benchtop or splashback with darker cabinetry can help open up a space.
-While pairing a bold colour like gold or copper with dark cabinets and benchtop can make the space more dramatic and give it some wow factor.
+Creating a striking contrast with light grey or white benchtop or splashback against darker cabinetry can help open up a space.
+While pairing a bold colour like gold or copper with dark cabinets and benchtop can make the space more dramatic and and infuse vibrancy.

 The contrast colour doesn’t mean a “block” of colour either.
 A splashback in a dark kitchen that is looking to add colour and contrast can do so by having a row of coloured tiles or glass, or a feature mosaic within a more conservatively coloured tile splashback.